 Local churches, the Salvation Army, and many other non-profit organizations have set up assistance programs to contribute to the effort.
 And while these programs help, the government programs put into action are going to help the most.

-From medical care to payment plans for families who can’t pay their utility bills, there many options for Canadians in need.
+From medical care to payment plans for families who can’t pay their utility bills, there are many options for Canadians in need.
 If you need help paying bills, you may be eligible to receive aid.
 Learn more about some of your options below.

 Canada’s Economic Response Plan for COVID-19